"Hustler" Ruto becomes Kenya's fifth president after close election | Politics

 Kenyatta's preferred successor, veteran opposition leader Raila Odinga, had accused Ruto of cheating his way to victory.
 But Odinga accepted the Supreme Court ruling upholding the result, laying to rest fears of political violence like that seen after disputed elections in 2007 and 2017.
 "There should be no revenge," Bishop Mark Kariuki thundered at Tuesday's ceremony, wearing a deep purple stole embroidered "PEACE" .

 Odinga did not attend but Kenyatta shook hands with Ruto before he was sworn in and issued a congratulatory message the night before.
+In his speech, Ruto asked Kenyatta to continue leading regional peace efforts in neighbouring Ethiopia and African Great Lakes countries.
 The peaceful transfer of authority will burnish Kenya's democratic credentials in a region where some leaders have held power for decades.

 Ugandan President Yoweri Museveni, in office for 36 years, and Ismail Omar Guelleh, who has been Djiboutian president for 23 years, were among many African leaders attending.
+Ruto greeted each head of state by name before laying out his next steps in his speech.

+He pledged to immediately swear in six judges nominated to the Court of Appeal three years ago and make the police financially independent from the president's office, and to stick to Kenya's plans to produce 100% clean energy by 2030.
 JUBILANT CROWDS

-By 5 a.m., Nairobi's 60,000-seat Kasarani Sports Centre was packed with Ruto supporters wearing his party's colours of yellow and green.
+Ruto supporters wearing his party's colours of yellow and green had packed Nairobi's 60,000-seat Kasarani Sports Centre by 5 a.m.
 They danced and waved miniature national flags to the strains of a band.
 "He is our fellow youth!
 I know he will bring us more opportunity," said dancer Juma Dominic as he and his troupe warmed up.

 The National Police Service had tweeted that the stadium was full by 5 a.m. and asked citizens to stay home, but crowds continued to try to force their way inside.
 The St John's Ambulance Service said it had taken several injured people to hospital.
 Ruto, a former roadside chicken seller who is now a wealthy businessman, campaigned as challenger to the powerful families that have dominated Kenyan politics since independence in 1963.
 Odinga and Kenyatta are the sons of the nation's first vice president and president respectively.